 After several years of working at our law firm as a legal assistant, Amy has continued to be an important part of the team.
-She verifies medical files and makes sure the medical records are complete and organized.
+She verifies medical files and ensures the medical records are complete and organized.

-She understands what an asbestos case means, especially after having experienced it in her own family.
-All of these details represent an important part of how our firm deals with each asbestos case by caring enough to always go the extra mile.
+She understands what a toxic exposure case means, especially after experiencing it in her own family.
+These details represent an important part of how our firm deals with each case by caring enough always to go the extra mile.

 LaQuita JonesRead full bio

-LaQuita is a Virginia College graduate and our team member, who is determined and believes in hard work.
-Interacting with clients is the main part of her job.
-This includes answering their case-related questions, talking with them on the phone, being attentive and really listening to them.
+LaQuita is a Virginia College graduate and our team member who is determined and believes in hard work.
+Interacting with clients is the main part of her job which includes answering their case-related questions, talking with them on the phone, being attentive, and really listening to them.
 These are the things that allow us to build a strong case for our clients.

-One of LaQuita's work principles is to make sure the clients have a good understanding of what is going on with their case and that their questions do not go unanswered.
+One of LaQuita's work principles is to make sure the clients understand what is going on with their case and that their questions do not go unanswered.
 Their appreciative responses motivate her to do the job thoroughly.

 Katrina JettRead full bio

-Our bookkeeper, Katrina is responsible for updating client's bookkeeping records, paying bills, printing and processing settlement checks, and other bookkeeping tasks.
-She has also worked as a paralegal at our firm and at Regions Bank in the Subpoena processing department.
+Katrina is responsible for updating client's bookkeeping records, paying bills, printing and processing settlement checks, and other bookkeeping tasks.
+She has also worked as a paralegal at our firm and Regions Bank in the Subpoena processing department.

 Even in the most technical aspects of our team's activities, people have the same needs.
 Katrina is available and understanding in helping our clients.